Clevedon School

 Within the school grounds, the school operates Clevedon School Sports Centre, which has a large sports hall, a gymnasium, a dance studio, two squash courts, a running track, netball/tennis courts, an all-weather pitch as well as two large fields being split in two by Holly Lane.
-The sports centre is home to clubs including Swiss Valley Rangers FC and Clevedon Athletics Club.
+The sports centre is home to clubs including Swiss Valley Rangers FC and North Somerset Athletics Club.

 The school was built in 1962 and has a mixture of old and new buildings.
 Much of the school site still has the old buildings such as the main block, some refurbished such as the Maths Block (refurbished in 2014) and some modern buildings such as the Sixth Form Block and Science Block (recently renamed The Colin Bennet Science Centre).
+The school suffered from a minor fire within the art block on 17 March 2023, which took hold after school.
+It has been reported that all staff, students and visitors on site at the time were safely accounted for, and with the swift actions from staff the damage was contained to one classroom.
 The school's library, Xenia, deriving from the Greek meaning of hospitality, opened in 2022.

 Clevedon School appeared in the ITV crime drama, Broadchurch, as South Wessex Secondary School; some of the students also appeared in the programme.

+HAAC & The Learning Village

+In September 2023, following a structural survey of the school estate, 22 classrooms had to close within the main tower building because of safety issued with a type of concrete known as HACC.
+Whilst Clevedon School was cleared with RAAC in May 2023, a further survey separate to RAAC identified the issues with the 62 year old building.

+Following the main building's closure, the school made use of office spaces, the canteen and the squash courts as temporary classrooms.
+In order to offer full provision in the longer term, the school established a "Learning Village", a marquee structure on the field with 18 classrooms fully equipped with screens, computers, heating and classroom furniture.
+The Learning Village was opened on 30 October 2023, with headteacher Jim Smith stating to local media "It really does feel like a new chapter for us.
+As staff, early on Monday morning, we took the opportunity to almost relaunch the school.
+To have the stability back for us has been exceptionally well-received, and there was a sense of celebration that we've got the buildings built, and open, and that lessons have taken place successfully."

+In May 2025, plans for a replacement school building were approved by North Somerset Council.